netpad3/spec/README.md

 UDP protocol, default port 6723

-Each message contains at least 2 sections, separated by `;`.
+Each message consists of one or more sections, separated by `;`.
 Number of inputs should not change during a session, and will likely cause a reconnection.

+Use the same port throughout a session, as it is used to identify your connection.

 ### Section 1: Axes
-List of axis values, from -32767 to 32767, separated by `,`
+List of axis values, integers from -32767 to 32767, separated by `,`

 ### Section 2: Buttons
 Buttons specified as binary digits, with a leading 1, sent as hexadecimal.